Hotmoka/hotmoka/README.md

 In order to understand the use of node decorators and appreciate their existence, let us write a Java class that creates a `MemoryBlockchain` node, hence initially empty;
-then it initializes the node; subsequently it installs our `family-0.0.1-SNAPSHOT.jar` file in the node and finally creates two accounts in the node.
+then it initializes the node; subsequently it installs our `family-0.0.1.jar` file in the node and finally creates two accounts in the node.
 We stress the fact that these actions can be performed in code by using calls to the node interface (Figure 19);
-they can also be performed through the `Moka` tool.
+they can also be performed through the `moka` tool.
 Here, however, we want to perform them in code, simplified by using node decorators.

 Create the following `Decorators.java` class inside the `runs` package of the `runs` project: